mohankapil3/graph-ql/README.md

-# graph-ql
+# price-inquiry

-Toy project to build and play with a graph-ql API
+Toy project to play with [GraphQL](https://graphql.org/).

+It uses a static file to hold historical security prices, and provides an API to query them.